ldijkman/Electra_ESP32/README.md

 hmm runs ok on raspberry pi 400

+---

 Help me Please?!

----

-can anyone make this work?
+Can anyone make this work?

 ---